Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 Insurance Provider Estimated Annual Cost Towing Limit Notes

-Travelers Varies 15 miles (standard) / 100 miles (premier) Trip interruption on premier
+Travelers Varies by tier 15 miles (basic) / 100 miles (premier) Trip interruption on Premier plan

-Compare that to standalone plans, which typically run $50 to $150 per year, and the savings become clear.
-Out-of-pocket roadside costs can be steep — a single tow can run $75–$600 or more depending on distance, and a lockout service averages $50–$100.
+Compare that to standalone plans like AAA, which typically run $65 to $170+ per year depending on tier and region.
+Out-of-pocket roadside costs can be steep — a single tow can run $75–$600+ depending on distance, a lockout service averages $35–$150, and a jump-start can cost $50–$120.
 With insurance-based coverage, one incident can easily recoup your entire annual premium.

 Pincher's Pro Tip